The Plough and the Stars (1936)

 The MacKintosh Man (1973)

-British MI5 agent Joseph Rearden is imprisoned after a staged robbery in order to gain the trust of a convicted spy; but is forced to flee to Ireland when his cover is blown following a failed escape attempt.
+A British undercover agent is imprisoned to gain the trust of a convicted spy; but is forced to flee to Ireland when his cover is blown.

 Barry Lyndon (1975)